 The metro and buses have priority seating that's a different color from the other seats.
 Most Taiwanese who are not elderly, pregnant or physically challenged would never think of sitting there, but in recent years, detractors have been questioning whether age and appearance are accurate reflections of need, arguing that it’s fine for anyone to use the seats until someone needier comes along.
 Whatever you choose to do, it helps to be aware of these dynamics.

-It’s a different story when you visit a temple, where modest dress is regarded as a sign of respect.
-As a rule of thumb, your attire should cover the thighs, shoulders and midriff.
+It’s a different story when you visit a temple – here, wearing clothes that cover the thighs, shoulders and midriff is regarded as a sign of respect.

 Taiwanese do not wear outdoor shoes inside their homes.
-If your host offers you a pair of slippers, accept or propose to go with socks.
+If your host offers you a pair of slippers, accept or propose going with socks.

 Most Taiwanese in the major cities know at least some English.
 Naturally, the further you go from the metropolitan areas, the less prevalent the language is.
 But with the friendliness and hospitality of the Taiwanese, and some help from good old Google Translate, you can get pretty far.

 Taiwan’s tap water is officially deemed safe to drink; however, it’s hard to know for sure if the pipes in a particular building are up to par.

 Using your own drinking water bottle is by far the cheapest, greenest and safest way to hydrate.
 There are water fountains in all metro and train stations, public facilities, such as information centers, libraries and museums, and even temples.
 When checking in at your lodging, ask reception where the water dispenser is.

 13. Taiwan is affected by frequent natural disasters